 Water temperature in a lake dictates the behavior of many chemical parameters responsible for water quality (Figure 6).
-Heat is transferred to a lake at its surface and slowly moves downward depending on water circulation in the lake.
-Lakes with a large surface area or a small volume tend to have greater mixing due to wind.
-In deeper lakes, circulation is not strong enough to move warm water to depths typically greater than 4 or 5 m and as a result cooler denser water remains at the bottom of the lake.
-As the difference in temperature between warm surface and cold deeper water increases, two distinct layers are formed.
-Limnologists call these layers of water the epilimnion at the surface and the hypolimnion at the bottom.
+Heat is transferred to a lake at its surface and slowly moves downward depending on water circulation the lake.
+Lakes with a large surface area or a si volume tend to have greater mixing due to winlakes, circulation is not strong enough to move typically greater than 4 or 5 m and as a resul bottom of the lake.
+As the difference in tercold deeper water increases, two distinct layers layers of water the epilimnion at the sur bottom.
 A third layer, known as the metalimnion, provides an effective barrier between the epi- and hypolimnion.
 The metalimnion reflects a rapid transition in water temperature known as the thermocline.
 A thermocline typically occurs when water temperature changes by several degrees within one-meter of depth.
 The thermocline acts as an effective physico-chemical barrier to mixing between the hypolimnion and epilimnion, restricts downward movement of elements, such as oxygen, from the surface into the hypolimnion.
 In the fall, surface waters begin to cool and eventually reach the same temperature as hypolimnetic water.
 At this point the water mixes from top to bottom in what is called a turnover event.
 Surface water cools further as ice forms and again a thermocline develops this time with 4° C water at the bottom and 0° C water on the top.